ejgallego/coq-serapi/README.md

 - **Printing:** `(Print opts obj)`: The `Print` command provides access to the Coq pretty printers.
 Its intended use is for printing (maybe IDE manipulated) objects returned by `Query`.

 ### Quick demo (not always up to date)

-Using `rlwrap` or the emacs mode is highly recommended:

 ```lisp
 $ rlwrap ./sertop.byte --prelude ~/external/coq-git/